RanjeetR/freeWifiRouter/README.md

 * Geojsonapp — Preview geojson files.

 # Getting Started
- The entry point of Electron app  is a JavaScript script.
+ The entry point of Electron app  is a JavaScript .
 Instead of providing a URL directly, We can  manually create a browser window and load an HTML file using the API.
 We can Close application by listening to window event .
 Code to Create Browser window :-
 ```sh